-And I fully understand that some people are single, not for lack of trying but a matter of waiting for the right person to come along.
-But not all single men and women are “waiting for the right person to come along”, some of them have long given up and others are blocking themselves off from intimate relationships — knowingly or unknowingly.
+Granted, some people are single, not for lack of trying but a matter of waiting for the right person to come along.
+But not all single men and women are “waiting for the right person to come along”, some of them have long given up on love and relationships.
+Others are knowingly or unknowingly blocking themselves off from intimate relationships.

-If one or more of these statements are your reasons for being single, then may be you should seriously have a talk with yourself because you may be denying yourself one of the most rewarding experiences of being human.
+If one or more of these statements are your reasons for being single, then may be you should seriously have a talk with yourself.
+You may be denying yourself one of the most rewarding experiences of being human.

 - “I don’t want to get hurt.
 I’d rather be alone”.